Harsh6063/Japanese_Learner_ChatBot/README.md

 An end-to-end **AI + Machine Learning system** that helps users learn Japanese for the JLPT (N5 → N1) using:

-- 🧠 AI-based grammar explanations
+- 🧠 AI-based grammar explanations based on level
 - 🈶 Kanji learning with meanings & readings
 - 🌐 Context-aware translation (casual / polite / formal)
 - 📊 JLPT level detection using BERT